8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 How did the company start?:

-the company was an extension of what we were doing in rudrapuronline.com – only with a better planning and a unique business model – It was a Franchise style of Business.
+the company was an extension of what we were doing in rudrapuronline.com – only with better planning and a unique business model – It was a Franchise style of Business.

 It was one of the first job portals to help job seekers get jobs in industrial cities in India.

-The company mixed online and offline business model to provide memberships to jobseekers and sell job postings to companies.
+The company mixed online and offline business models to provide memberships to jobseekers and sell job postings to companies.